 Don’t get nervous about quantity because you really can’t mess this up.
 If you use more sugar the scrub will be grainier on your hands and if you use too little sugar it will just be a bit silkier.
 So really no matter what there will be a nice result.

 Now the Dawn is great for many reasons- it is a soap so your hands are getting extra clean.
-It also has magical properties for softening hands (whatever stuff they ad in is really nice), it comes out this pretty light pink color and it has a nice smell.
+It also has magical properties for softening hands (whatever stuff they add in is really nice), it comes out this pretty light pink color and it has a nice smell.

 I found it easier to stir with a knife instead of a spoon and again just add more sugar or add more Dawn until it gets to be the right consistency.

 To give you a very rough idea I used about 3 oz of Dawn when I made the container you see above.
-That container was from some farmstand jam we bought over the summer and I just repurposed the little jar it came in.
+That container was from some farm stand jam we bought over the summer and I just repurposed the little jar it came in.
 I am guessing it is an 8oz jar.

 Update: Prices can change at any time, but if you are looking for jars for your scrubs there is a great deal on Mason jars from Amazon here.
-Get the quilted jars for just $.58 each!
-A great deal if you want to make these for gifts.

 I hope you will consider following me on Pinterest for more fun projects.

 Here are some other things you might like: